vannlam/ibmcloud/satellite/connector/README.md

 - Create a Satellite Connector (it creates resources at the Satellite Relay level)
 - Create a Satellite Connector Agent (it creates the secure tunnel between the Satellite Connector agent and the Satellite Connector resources)
 - Create a Satellite Connector User Endpoint (it points to the local backend application, from the Satellite Relay)
+- Use Satellite Connector User Endpoint ACL to whitelist the right IPs coming from your APIC Reserved Instance

 #### On APIC Reserved Instance account :